Sky Multichannels: 1995

 In 1995, the number of Sky customers exceeded five million.
 Sky Sports 2, Sky Soap and Sky Travel which launched on 3 October 1994 joined the package.
-By October and November 1995, the launch of Astra 1D allowed Sky to expand the Multichannels package further with the Sci-Fi Channel, Paramount Channel, Sky Sports Gold and History Channel, as well as the Disney Channel, Christian Channel Europe, European Business News, Television X and Playboy TV which were added to Astra 1C.
+By October and November 1995, the launch of Astra 1D allowed Sky to expand the Multichannels package further with the Sci-Fi Channel, The Paramount Channel, Sky Sports Gold and The History Channel, as well as The Disney Channel, Christian Channel Europe, European Business News, Television X and Playboy TV which were added to Astra 1C.
 QVC, which launched as part of the Multichannels package, switched to free-to-view broadcasting in this year.